tejjj02/AI_Kata_Sweet_Shop_System/README.md

-# Sweet Shop Management System 🍬
+# Kata Sweet Shop Management System 🍬

 A comprehensive inventory management system for a sweet shop, built using Test-Driven Development (TDD) methodology.
 This project includes a complete backend API with PostgreSQL database and a beautiful React-based user interface.